Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 If you can manage, try to visit Venetian glassware stores away from the historic city centre and San Marco square for a more authentic experience.

 Peggy Guggenheim Collection

-Venice is known for opulence, indulgence, and intricate architecture, well the Peggy Guggenheim Collection is a breath of modern air within the historic town of Venice.
-Peggy Guggenheim herself is a part of the wealthy Guggenheim family of New York.
+Venice is known for opulence, indulgence, and intricate architecture.
+Well, the Peggy Guggenheim Collection is a breath of modern air within the historic town of Venice.
+Peggy Guggenheim herself is a part of the wealthy Guggenheim family in New York.